A list of the greatest philosophers who have made original contributions to the field of philosophy.

 Marcus Aurelius (121 – 180) – Roman Emperor and philosopher.
 Famous for his book ‘Meditations‘ which offer short aphorisms of wisdom and advice.

-Adi Shankara (9th Century AD) Shankaracharya was a spiritual teacher and philosopher.
+Adi Shankara (9th Century AD) Shankaracharya was an Indian spiritual teacher and philosopher.
 He advocated and spread a philosophy of Advaita Vedanta, which stresses the underlying unity of creation.

 Thomas Aquinas (1225 – 1274) Italian friar and influential Roman Catholic priest, philosopher and theologian.
-Aquinas attempted to synthesize attempted to synthesize Aristotle’s philosophy with the principles of Christianity.
-Aquinas also developed a theory of natural theology – proving existence of God, through reason.
+Aquinas attempted to synthesize Aristotle’s philosophy with the principles of Christianity.
+Aquinas also developed a theory of natural theology – proving the existence of God through reason.

 Baruch Spinoza (1632 – 1677) Spinoza was a Jewish-Dutch philosopher.
 He was an influential rationalist, who saw the underlying unity in the universe.
-He was critical of religious scriptures, and promoted a view that the Divine was in all, and the Universe was ordered, despite its apparent contradictions.
+He was critical of religious scriptures and promoted a view that the Divine was in all, and the Universe was ordered, despite its apparent contradictions.
 In his work ‘Ethics’ he opposed the mind-body dualism of Descartes.
-Contributed to Ethics, Epistemology, Metaphysics.
+He has contributed to Ethics, Epistemology, Metaphysics.

 John Locke (1632 – 1704) Locke was a leading philosopher and political theorist, who had a profound impact on liberal political thought.
 He is credited with ideas, such as the social contract – the idea government needs to be with the consent of the governed.
 Locke also argued for liberty, religious tolerance and rights to life and property.